alexlop00/Terraform_Kubernetes/README.md

 ## Intended Audience

 ## Warnings
+open ssh - security group
+s3 bucket is not encrypted,
+ec2 image is not hardened,
+include AWS best security practices guide

-# List of Equipment and Materials Needed
+# List of Equipment and Materials

 ## Outside of the Scope of This Manual